hbr/albatross/ocaml/alba-web/expression.md

 This expression evaluates to

     "Hello Jim and Joe"

+A function can be partially applied, returning a function which can be applied to the missing argument.
+I.e.

+    (\ x y := "Hello " + x + " and " + y) "Jim"

+has type

+    String -> String

 In many cases the compiler can infer the types.
 But it is possible to add type annotations